 I haven’t had Facebook for two years.
 I found it tiring to maintain a persona, and I was constantly comparing myself to others when I was on it.
 I also always felt pressured to take good photos all the time, which made me kind of anxious.
 A lot of people act like it’s weird that I don’t have it, though—some are even hostile about it.
 One friend told me that employers are less likely to hire you if you don’t have a Facebook account.
 I’ve been trying to remind myself that Jessa from Girls isn’t on Facebook, but should I just suck it up and re-register?
 I’m kind of nervous that if I do, people will look at my history and see that I haven’t been doing much for the past two years. —Claire, 18, Sydney

 I can understand feeling pressured to rejoin—people can be relentless about things they think are good for you.
-Before anything else, remember this: You quit for a reason, and that reason is valid.
-If it were boring or just slightly annoying you might have put up with it, but you were tired and felt like you were putting up a persona.
-Nothing that makes you feel that way is worth keeping up!
-If staying away from Facebook makes you feel better about how you interact with the world, it is 100% the way to go.
+But remember that you quit for a valid reason: You were tired of maintaining a persona and comparing yourself with others.
+If staying away from Facebook makes you feel happier and better about how you interact with the world, it is 100 percent the way to go.

 Do you use other social media?
 The next time someone gives you lip about not being on FB, just say, “Duh, I’m on Twitter, where everyone fabulous hangs out and I can send a message to Channing Tatum if I want to.”
 If you don’t use any social media, that’s even better—they’ll be scrambling to figure you out, and you’ll keep ’em guessing about how you spend your time, which is really none of their business in the first place.
 Just by not having FB, you’re halfway to mastering the sort of aloofness people struggle their whole lives to adopt!
-If people won’t let up about wanting you to join, remind them how rude it is to get up in your face like that.
+If people won’t let up on the pressure, remind them that it’s very rude to get up in your face like that.

-Here is something I can promise you: No employer cares about whether or not you have Facebook, unless you are applying for a job as a social-media person (or a job at Facebook), and there are privacy laws in most countries that prevent employers from accessing your private online information.
-Most employers just want to know that you’re not a liability or a weirdo, and there are a bunch of other ways to find that out.
+Here is something I can promise you: No employer cares whether or not you have Facebook, unless you are applying for a job as a social-media person (or a job at Facebook), and there are privacy laws in most countries that prevent employers from accessing your private online information, anyway.
+Most potential employers just want to know that you’re not a liability or a weirdo, and there are a bunch of other ways to find that out.
 Don’t get Facebook just to get a job!
-Anyway, would you even want a job that requires it?
+(Would you even want a job that requires it?)

 I have a crush on a guy who probably thinks I’m a lesbian, because until recently I thought I was.
 The problem is that he is incredibly nice to everyone and physically affectionate (in a completely respectful way) with everyone, and he has a flirtatious sense of humor with everyone.
 How can I tell if he’s interested in me when he acts like he’s romantically interested in everyone?
 I’m not comfortable just telling him that I like him without at least having an idea about his feelings, as I’ve ruined a very meaningful friendship by just approaching a girl like that in the past. —Sophie